Verschuur95/BIMP_SegmentationInterpolation/README.md

 ![dHCPpipeline_motion](dHCPpipeline_motion.png)

 Figure 3: Segmentation of a scan with motion artifacts using dHCP structural pipeline.
 Slices with motion artifacts are marked with a white asterisk.
-Segmentation errors caused by motion appear similar in both techniques, but small differences can be observed (see Figure 4 of main document showing the same scan segmented using MANTiS).
+Segmentation errors caused by motion appear similar in both techniques, but small differences can be observed (see Figure 4 of main document showing the same scan after segmentation with MANTiS).
 Please note that color coding is different from figures in the main document.

 # References
 [1] A. Makropoulos, E. C. Robinson et al. "The Developing Human Connectome Project: a Minimal Processing Pipeline for Neonatal Cortical Surface Reconstruction".
 Available at: https://github.com/BioMedIA/dhcp-structural-pipeline